 Stakeholder involvement: Introduction of supporting individuals and institutions.

-Duration / breaks: Social dinner at the end of the day.
+Duration / breaks: Social dinner at the end of the day for in-person participants.

 Hackathon day 2

-Agenda: At the beginning of the day the organizers lay out the agenda for the day and reiterate the expected final submission.
-Teams explain their project ideas and share their plans for the current day (2nd checkpoint).
+Agenda: Meeting in the main room.
+Organizers introduce the agenda for the day and reiterate the expected final submission.
+Each team presents itself, their project idea, and their plan until the next checkpoint.

 Hackathon day 3

-Agenda: At the beginning of the day the organizers lay out the agenda for the day and reiterate the expected final submission.
-Teams share their progress, problems they ran into and their plans for the remainder of the time (5th checkpoint).
+Agenda: At the beginning of the day, everyone meets in the main room.
+The organizers lay out the agenda for the day and reiterate the expected final submission.
+Teams present their progress, problems they faced, and their plan until the final presentation.

-Agenda: Final presentations of teams before lunch.
+Agenda: Final presentations of teams in the main room before lunch.
 Discussions about the content of the presented projects and problems the teams encountered during the hackathon.

-Continuity planning: Teams share presentations and code repositories through communications channel.
+Continuity planning: Teams share presentations, code repositories, and report through Discord.

 After the hackathon

-Continuity planning: Organizers distribute summary of the event directly after the hackathon and provide regular updates about the resource through communications channel.
+Continuity planning: Team Github repositories are linked on the hackathon Github page.
+Organizers distribute a summary of the event directly after the hackathon and provide regular updates about the resource through Discord.

-Stakeholder involvement: Organizers suggest for stakeholders to share publications and other outcomes they produce using the resource through communications channel.
+Stakeholder involvement: Organizers suggest that stakeholders share publications and other outcomes they produce using the resource through Discord.

 Here you will find guides that were developed by hackathon organizers from various backgrounds.
 They contain lots of useful information especially about the organizational details of an event.
 Please keep in mind though that they typically describe hackathons that were organized in a specific context to achive specific goals which might or might not be fitting to the aim you follow.